BallisticLA/RandBLAS/INSTALL.md

 Here are the conceptual meanings of the recipe's other build flags:

 * `-Dblaspp_DIR=X` means `X` is the directory containing the file `blasppConfig.cmake`.

-    If you follow BLAS++ installation instructions from Section 5 instead of Section 1, then you'd set ``-Dblaspp_DIR=/opt/mklpp/lib/blaspp``.
-    Recall that we do not recommend that you follow Section 5 the first time you build RandBLAS.

 * `-DRandom123_DIR=Y` means `Y` is the directory containing the Random123 header files.